erdc/ampl/README_git.md

 1. Access the AMPL Git repo from your browser.
 2. Once in the repo, navigate to `Settings Access Tokens` on the left-hand side of the screen.
 3. To create a new token, click `Add new token` on the ‘Project Access Tokens’ page.
-4. Give your token a name, an expiration date, select `Maintainer` as the role, check all of the boxes under `Select scopes`, and then select `Create project access token`.
+4. Give your token a name, an expiration date, select a role if asked, if provided the option check all of the boxes under `Select scopes`, and then select `Create project access token`.
 5. Be sure to save your access token somewhere once it is generated because this will be the only time it will be given to you.